-- Be creative and be open to new strategies and new ways of supporting the program: - Review the identified root causes of the need. - Are there strategies already employed under other programs in the LEA? - Review ESSA evidence (Do your research!) - Gather ideas from natural collaborations with other LEAs and state-sponsored events. - Revise or improve upon past strategies that are no longer employed.
+- Be creative and be open to new strategies and new ways of supporting the program: - Review the identified root causes of the need. - Are there strategies already employed under other programs in the LEA? - Review ESSA evidence (Do your research!) - Ideas from natural collaborations with other LEAs and statesponsored events. - Past strategies that are no longer employed.